 If you come across any item that isn't in the bibliography but ought to be there, please at least send me an email giving (if possible) the full citation, so I can try to get it through Inter-Library Loan.

-Better yet, make a photocopy and mail it to me.
+Better yet, make a photocopy, or a PDF, and send it to me.
 I'm

 Dr. Andrew T. Young